airhick/file-converter-API/README.md

 3. Connect your repository
 4. Render will detect the `render.yaml` file and set up the services accordingly

+### Troubleshooting Render Deployment

+If you encounter import errors during deployment, make sure:

+1. Your import statements use absolute imports (e.g., `from app.services.converter import ImageConverter`)
+2. The `PYTHONPATH` environment variable is set to `/app` in both Dockerfile and render.yaml
+3. The gunicorn command in Dockerfile explicitly changes to the `/app` directory before starting

 ## License

 MIT